-Read the paragraph on page 49 beginning with "When we look...."
-Many of us learned shame messages about ourselves from our childhood.
+Read the three paragraphs on page 49 beginning with "When we look ... " Many of us learned shame messages about ourselves from our childhood.
 We believed lies.
 We confused "making a mistake" with "being a mistake."
 These messages are categorically untrue.
-How will practicing accountability and responsibility minimize your codependency & feelings of shame?
+How accountability will practicing and responsibility minimize vour codependency and feelings of shame?
 Write about this in your journal.

 7. Read the section on pages 104-106, "What does childhood have to do with our lives today?"
 We are searching for clarity.
-As we take a long hard look at ourselves, deeply buried feelings may begin to surface bringing about the awareness that in the past we have acted as victim or victimizer due to our childhood experiences.
-Write in your journal the feelings & insights that come up for you.
-Share with your sponsor or nonjudgmental friends from your meetings.
+As we take a long hard look at ourselves, deeply buried feelings may begin to surface, bringing about the awareness that in the past we have acted as victim or victimizer due to our